zakaur-rahman/zakaur-rahman/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;&nbsp;&nbsp;&nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🎓 &nbsp;&nbsp;&nbsp;&nbsp;I'm currently studying Computer Science and Engineering at the Shridevi Institute of Engineering and Technology.\
+🎓 &nbsp;&nbsp;&nbsp;&nbsp;I have recently completed Bachelor's in Computer Science at the Shridevi Institute of Engineering and Technology.\
-🌱 &nbsp;&nbsp;&nbsp;&nbsp;I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.\
+🌱 &nbsp;&nbsp;&nbsp;&nbsp;I'm on track for learning more about Full Stack, Artificial Intelligence, Systems Design, and Cloud Architecture.\
 ✍️ &nbsp;&nbsp;&nbsp;&nbsp;In my free time, I pursue Photography and Editing as hobbies/side hustles.\
 💬 &nbsp;&nbsp;&nbsp;&nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some